 Kurtzer received his Ph.D. in Neuroscience at the Brandeis University, master’s degree in Cognition and Neuroscience at University of Texas at Dallas, and a bachelor’s degree in Psychology at Stephen F. Austin State University.

-- Multi-joint reflexes of elbow and shoulder muscles
+- Multi-joint reflexes of the human upper limb

 - Kurtzer I (2015) Long-latency reflexes account for limb biomechanics through several supraspinal pathways.
 Frontiers of Integrative Neuroscience.
 8: 99.